 “Hybrid cloud deployments will continue to increase in the future.
 According to a recent report by 451 Research hybrid cloud adoption has become more widespread due to key drivers such as improvements to the consistency of security policies and risk management, enhanced business agility and the better interoperation of applications or workloads,” says Matsumoto.

-Matsumoto believes this will cause a decline in on-premise data centres, but not a demise.
+Matsumoto believes this will cause a decline in on-premise data centers, but not a demise.

-“For many businesses, critical data will remain in on-premise data centres, complying with industry-specific security requirements.
-For example, an auditing company needs an on-premise data centre due to confidentiality obligations to their customers.”
+“For many businesses, critical data will remain in on-premise data centers, complying with industry-specific security requirements.
+For example, an auditing company needs an on-premise data center due to confidentiality obligations to their customers.

 In terms of how to properly deploy a hybrid cloud operation, Matsumoto quoted the already mentioned study from 451 Research, which shows that more than half or organisations across Asia Pacific are already planning for or have formed a formal strategy for hybrid cloud deployment - which he deems to be essential.